-Alignment and indentations are both measured from the Text Inset field specified in the Text tab of the Modify dialog box (Item menu) on Windows, or in the Text Inset field on the Text Box tab of the Measurements palette.
+Alignment and indentations are both measured from the Text Inset field on the Text Box tab of the Measurements palette.
 The Text Inset value affects the four sides of a text box; it does not affect the inner columns of a text box.